 Hit a Home Run with These Team Snack Ideas

-So, if you're looking for some snack inspiration, here are lots of ideas that work well for a group:
+So, if you're looking for some easy snack inspiration, here are lots of ideas that work well for a group:

 - Apple Chips